 Here you will find local and global restaurants with lots of photos and mouth-watering descriptions.
 The thing about blogs is that we can include as many pictures as we like!
 Perfect for showcasing gorgeous dishes and enticing you to visit ASAP!

 If you are a PR or restaurant owner please get in touch via the PR/Advertising page.

 July has been a massive month of reviewing restaurants in Sydney for Mushroom Mania.
 Today is the last review and believe me guys, I have saved the best until last!

-Toko is an amazing restaurant in the heart of Sydney’s buzzing media district called Surry Hills, serving Japanese food at its fine-dining best.
+Toko is an amazing fine dining restaurant in the heart of Sydney’s buzzing media district called Surry Hills, serving Japanese food at its fine-dining best.
 They use different systems such as netsuite for food and beverage companies which makes there serving process run smooth.

 Cafes that have a great location often slack off a bit because they know customers will turn up no matter what.